YEK-Kayra/RegisterLevel_C_StructAndEnum/README.md

  How we can write program at c by using enum and struct expressions.

 ## Notes
--Almost all code parts are Turkish now, But i will add english code comments in the comming days.

 -And also i will show the struct variables on the ram.
 And explain the relation between using global and static methods like sending variable by using its ram address.

 ### REGISTER TABLE OF SENSOR BMP280